Ion and electron imaging

-Applications of TPX3Cam include spatial and velocity map imaging of ions in time-of-flight mass spectroscopy; coincidence imaging of ions and electrons, and other time-resolved types of imaging spectroscopy.
-TPX3Cam is able to detect and time-stamp ion hits with 1.6 ns timing resolution, thus making it possible to record ion momentum images for all fragment ions simultaneously and avoiding the need to gate the detector on a single fragment.
+Applications of TPX3CAM include spatial and velocity map imaging of ions in time-of-flight mass spectroscopy; coincidence ion and electron imaging, and other time-resolved types of imaging spectroscopy.
+TPX3CAM is able to detect and time-stamp ion hits with 1.6 ns timing resolution.
+Ion momentum images for all fragment ions are recorded simultaneously.
+There is no need to gate the detector on a single fragment.

 Adapted from Zhao et. al, Review of Scientific Instruments 88, 113104 (2017)

 Check out relevant ion and electron imaging publications